In no order of importance and just off the top of my head at the moment:

 For the Tacoma:

 • Bumpers.
 Front for sure.
 Rear would be nice as well as much to carry extra Jerry cans and another spare as anything else.
 I like the ARB and its price but not its weight.
 There’s always the Aluminess which is half the weight but twice the price.
 It’s amazing how many suicidal deer there are in the world.
 It only takes one ending it all against the front of your vehicle at highway speeds to put a huge damper on your adventure, a sizable dent in your wallet and quite possible kill you as well.
 A stout bumper is (relatively) cheap insurance.
 This is actually first on my list funds permitting.
+UPDATE: We now have an aluminum front bumper from CBI Offroad and winch installed.

 • New suspension/lift.
 The original leaf springs in the rear are beat and sagging and the original Toyota/Bilstein shocks up front have seen better days as well.